Dmitry Gindin: Expert and consultant in fine stringed instruments

 Grand Pattern Nicolo Amati Violin from 1682

-Instruments of the Amatis are particularly difficult to value.
-Those by the patriarch, Andrea, are too few and for the most part permanently held in public and private collections.
-The sons of Andrea, Antonio and Girolamo, made instruments for about 40 years, though they are mostly the work of Girolamo and occasionally his more famous son, Nicolò.
-They are rare, often in compromised condition and of small size, and are therefore moderate in price.
-However, should a fine grand-pattern example, or a viola in relatively pure condition, come onto the market, its value would be comparable to that of instruments by Nicolò, whose best and largest violins are priced in the millions.
-The work of his son, Girolamo II, is only now becoming highly regarded, as connoisseurs begin to recognise and admire his hand in some of the greatest late instruments of his father.
-This contemporary of Antonio Stradivari sadly made few instruments following his father's death, yet some of his largest grand-pattern violins and his cellos are very similar in quality to the finest works of his father.
+The instruments of the Amati family are particularly difficult to value.
+Those by the patriarch Andrea are exceedingly few and, for the most part, permanently held in public and private collections.
+His sons Antonio and Girolamo produced instruments for about forty years, though the bulk are by Girolamo, and occasionally by his more famous son Nicolò.
+These instruments are rare, often in compromised condition and of small size, and therefore command only moderate prices.
+Should a fine grand-pattern example, or a viola in relatively pure condition, come to market, however, its value would rival that of Nicolò's instruments, whose finest and largest violins command prices in the millions.
+The work of Nicolò's son, Girolamo II, is only now gaining esteem, as connoisseurs begin to recognise his hand in some of his father's greatest late instruments.
+This contemporary of Antonio Stradivari produced relatively few instruments after his father's death, yet some of his largest grand-pattern violins and his cellos are comparable in quality to Nicolò's finest work.

-Other, more easily found works, either in less-fresh condition or of lesser pedigree, fall into a category whose investment potential depends on many factors both objective and subjective, not least of which is playability.
-Such instruments, also hunted down consistently by institutions and wealthy investors, are also bound to appreciate, given the time, albeit at lower rates than the few highly sought-after names.
-The extreme price differential between the finest examples and 'basement bargains' also commonly exists among lesser instruments.
+Other, more readily available works - whether in less pristine condition or of lesser pedigree - fall into a category whose investment potential depends on numerous factors, both objective and subjective, not least of which is playability.
+Such instruments, consistently pursued by institutions and wealthy investors, are likewise bound to appreciate over time, though at lower rates than the most coveted names.
+The extreme price differential between the finest examples and "basement bargains" is also a familiar feature among these lesser instruments.

-Genuine instruments by the best makers, whether classical or more modern, make excellent long-term investments with relatively low risk, provided they are in fine condition.
-In many cases, they also serve great musicians and the music-loving public.
-Investors and sponsors of accomplished players often use them for promotion and publicity.
-Though relatively small, the international market for fine instruments has been gaining steam in recent years, in all categories, though especially at the high end.
-I believe in its continued longevity.
+Genuine instruments by the greatest makers - whether classical or modern - represent excellent long-term investments with relatively low risk, provided they are in fine condition.
+In many cases they also continue to serve distinguished musicians and the wider music-loving public.
+Investors and sponsors of accomplished players often use them as instruments of promotion and publicity.
+Though relatively small, the international market for fine instruments has gained considerable momentum in recent years across all categories, and especially at the highest end.
+Its continued longevity appears assured.